2019 AFC Asian Cup final: Post-match

-With their victory over Japan, Qatar had earned its first Asian Cup title, having never previously advanced past the quarter-finals, and became the ninth country to win the tournament.
+With their victory over Japan, Qatar had earned its first Asian Cup title and became the ninth country to win the tournament.
+They had never previously advanced past the quarter-finals.
 The match was Japan's first loss in the tournament after a perfect record of six wins as well as their first loss in an Asian Cup final, having won the previous four final matches.
 Qatar finished the tournament with a perfect record, winning all seven matches en route to the title.
 The match also marked the debut of a new match ball and trophy for the Asian Cup, as well as the first use of a video assistant referee during the tournament final.

 Almoez Ali, who was named the AFC Asian Cup MVP as the best player of the tournament, won the top scorer award after scoring nine of Qatar's 19 goals in the tournament, surpassing the Asian Cup record of eight goals set by Ali Daei of Iran in 1996.
 Goalkeeper Saad Al Sheeb kept six successive clean sheets, winning him the award for best goalkeeper of the tournament, and only conceded one goal during the entire tournament, to Takumi Minamino in the final.
 Qatar's Akram Afif was selected as the final's man of the match, with one penalty goal and two assists in the match.
 Overall, he finished the tournament with ten assists, the most of any player.
 Runners-up Japan won the fair play award as the team with the tournament's best disciplinary record.
+According to Qatar-based media outlet Al Jazeera, Emirati newspapers emphasized that Japan lost the final, reflecting the ongoing diplomatic rift between Qatar and the UAE.

 Qatar and Japan were both invited to also compete in the 2019 Copa América prior to the tournament.

-According to Qatar-based media outlet Al Jazeera, Emirati newspapers emphasized that Japan lost the final, reflecting the ongoing diplomatic rift between Qatar and the UAE.
+Qatar repeated as Asian Cup champions in the 2023 edition, becoming the first team to win consecutive tournaments since Japan in 2000 and 2004.